-- Travel by circular train to discover some of city’s best kept secrets – a shattered glass factory and a scenic leafy oasis.
+- Travel by circular train to discover some of city’s best kept secret – shattered glass factory and scenery leafy oasis.

-- Lunch at a hidden gem, Sein Lann So Pyay Garden. . . quiet, calm and serene with wide patches of green field and a lake.
+- Lunch at a hidden gem garden, Sein Lann So Pyay Garden.
+Quiet, calm and serene place with wide patches of green field with a lake.

 Hop onto Yangon’s circular train and discover some of the city’s best kept secrets – a shattered glass factory and a serene leafy oasis.

 From the colonial-style Yangon Railway Station, buy a circular train ticket to Hledan Station.
 As the train rumbles along the bumpy track look out onto the passing landscape and enjoy the commotion at each station as the food hawkers hop on and off.
 On arrival in Hledan, walk to the bustling local market to see the array of fresh vegetables, flowers and other produce on sale.